Chapter 11 Formatting Objects in Word

 Application Exercise

-Directions: Create a three page document related to a topic of your choice.
+Directions: Create a three-page document related to a topic of your choice.

 1. Open a new MS Word document and save it as: Exercise 11 1

 2. Select a topic of your choice.
-(The topic used in the example equipment and supplies used in healthcare.)
+(The topic used in the example is equipment and supplies used in healthcare.)

 3. Press the Enter button three times.